-One of the reasons starting a company is stressful is it costs so much!!
-There are so many start-up costs associated with launching a venture that it’s hard not to feel compelled to avoid non-mandatory expenses.
-Although commercial insurance is not mandatory with exception for employer insurance, it is still crucial for any business to get at least general liability insurance.
-Even if you’ve formed your business under a LLC or C-Corp, you can still get sued and held personally liable.
-See below the five reasons why you should get insurance.
+Starting a company is stressful enough: it costs so much!!
+There are so many startup costs associated with launching a venture that it’s hard not to feel compelled to avoid non-mandatory expenses.
+Although commercial insurance is not mandatory, with an exception for employer insurance, it is still crucial for any business to get at least general liability insurance.
+Even if you’ve formed your business under an LLC or C-Corp, you can still get sued and held personally liable.
+See the five reasons why you should insure your business.

+Find a smart and trustworthy broker or agent that can recommend a cost-effective plan that matches your business profile.
 There are over 10 different types of insurance you can get to cover you against different activities related to your business.
 For instance, if you rent a property you’ll likely need to get property insurance.
-If you provide advisory to clients, you’ll likely need to get professional liability insurance protecting you against damages for failure to or improperly rendering professional services.
+If you provide advisory services to clients, you’ll likely need to get professional liability insurance protecting you from damages for failure to or improperly rendering professional services.
 Get in touch with an insurance expert to ensure you don’t overpay for unnecessary protections and get a plan that protects you from the largest areas of liability risk.
-If you don’t have anyone in mind, e-mail us and we’d be more than happy to refer you someone.
+If you don’t have anyone in mind, email us and we will be more than happy to refer you to someone.

-Smart Investors Will Love You For It.
-It Can Even Lower Your Cost of Capital!
+Reason #3: Smart Investors Will Love You For It

 The last thing an investor wants is for you to lose your shirt because you’re not covered by insurance.
-In particular, banks may give you a cheaper loan if they feel you can cover business debt payments in the case of a work stoppage or unforeseen liability that puts your business assets at risk.
+In particular, banks may give you a cheaper loan if they feel you can cover business debt payments even if there is a work stoppage or an unforeseen liability that puts your business assets at risk.

-If your small business hires employees, you are required by state law to pay for workers compensation, unemployment insurance tax and disability insurance.
+And you don’t want to break the law.
+If your small business hires employees, you are required by state law to pay for workers compensation, unemployment insurance tax, and disability insurance.
 You can verify your state’s requirements by visiting your state insurance website (e.g. http://www.insurance.ca.gov/) or ask your accountant.